clearent/ClearentIdtechIOSFramework/README.md

 1. **Tips**, when this feature is enabled, a tips screen will be displayed during the transaction flow, where the user/client is prompted with UI that will offer some options to choose a tip.
 This feature can be enabled or disabled from your merchant account.

 2. **Signature**, when this feature is enabled, the SDK will display a screen where the user/client can provide a signature.
 This signature will be uploaded to the Clearent backend.
+This feature can be enabled when initializating the SDK UI.

-3. **Email receipt**, if this was previously enabled in settings screen, as a last step in the transaction flow, the user will be prompted to enter an email address to which the transation receipt will be sent.
+3. **Email receipt**, if this is enabled in settings screen, as a last step in the transaction flow, the user will be prompted to enter an email address to which the transation receipt will be sent.

 4. **Store and Forward**, if this is available, settings screen will display a section related to it.
-Depending on the options the user enables, transactions will be stored locally or they will be uploaded to the Clearent backend.
-If transactions are saved locally, a "Process" button will appear on settings screen, under the "Offline mode options" section.
+The feature can be activated by passing `offlineModeEncryptionKeyData` to SDK UI.
+Depending on the options the user enables in settings screen, transactions will be stored locally or they will be uploaded to the Clearent backend.
+If transactions are saved locally, a "Process" button will appear on settings, under the "Offline mode options" section.
 Tapping on the button will trigger the upload of the local transactions.
 An upload report will then be available in settings screen.

-5. **UI Customization**, Clearent SDK UI provides the integrator the chance to customize the fonts, colors and texts used in the UI, This is achieved by overwriting the public properties of each UI element that is exposed.
+5. **UI Customization**, Clearent SDK UI provides the integrator the chance to customize the fonts, colors and texts used in the UI.
+This is achieved by overwriting the public properties of each UI element that is exposed.

-6. **Enhanced Messages**, when this feature is enabled the the feedback that the SDK is providing uses friendlier messages, this messages are stored in the enhancedmessages-v1.txt file from the ClearentIdtechMessages bundle.
+6. **Enhanced Messages**, when this feature is enabled, the feedback that the SDK is providing uses friendlier messages, this messages are stored in the enhancedmessages-v1.txt file from the ClearentIdtechMessages bundle.
     The host app will need to include the bundle in build phases copy resources section.